 - pain or burning when you...

 What are the precautions when taking rivastigmine tartrate (Exelon)?

-Before taking rivastigmine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking rivastigmine, tell your doctor or pharmacist if you are allergic to it (including having a rash while using rivastigmine patches); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing/lung problems (such as asthma, COPD-chronic obstructive pulmonary disease), stomach/intestinal problems (such as ulcers, bleeding), heart disease (such as sick sinus syndrome, other conduction disorders), fainting, seizures, problems urinating (such as due to enlarged prostate).

 This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or...

 This monograph has been modified to include the generic and brand name in many instances.

 Exelon User Reviews